docker/docs/docker-for-windows/faqs.md

 destabilize your development environment, particularly in cases where you switch from a newer (Edge) channel to older (Stable).

-For example, containers created with a newer Edge version of Docker for Windows may not work after you switch back to Stable because they may have been created leveraging Edge features that aren't in Stable yet.
+For example, containers created with a newer Edge version of Docker Desktop for Windows may not work after you switch back to Stable because they may have been created leveraging Edge features that aren't in Stable yet.
 Just keep this in mind as you create and work with Edge containers, perhaps in the spirit of a playground